UniversalDevicesInc/udi_python_interface/API.md

             ])
 ```

+setController(node\_address, driver), Tell PG3 what node and driver it should update with the connection status.
+If not set, connection status will only be visible in the UI.

 runForever(), run the main message handling loop.
 This waits for messages from polyglot and appropriately notifies the node server.

 ### The Custom class